-If you need further support and advice about interview preparation then you can speak with an adviser as part of our drop-in service.
+If you need further support and advice about interview preparation then you can speak with an adviser for interview hints and tips, or a mock interview.

-Remember, if you're not on campus you can still access our services by booking a telephone or Google Hangouts appointment.
+Remember, if you're not on campus you can still access our services by booking a telephone or Google Meet appointment.

 There are a range of alternative resources available online that may help you prepare effectively for interviews.
 Please see a range of resources below: